-As of December 31, 2018, the Company had one purchase contract with Boeing which entails 67 firm orders of Boeing 737 MAX aircraft, agreed to be delivered between 2019 and 2025.
-The aircraft under this contract have an approximate value of \$8.8 billion based on aircraft list prices, including estimated amounts for contractual price escalation and pre-delivery deposits.
+As of December 31, 2019, the Company had one purchase contract with Boeing which entails 65 firm orders of Boeing 737 MAX aircraft, agreed to be delivered between 2020 and 2025.
+The aircraft under this contract have an approximate value of \$3.1 billion based on contractual obligations net of discounts and pre-delivery payments, including estimated amounts for contractual price escalation.